privacyidea/privacyidea/doc/eventhandler/index.rst

    can not be checked.
 I.e. if a request does not contain a *serial* or if the serial can not be determined, this condition will be evaluated as fulfilled.

-   Event Handlers are a mighty and complex tool to tweek the functioning of your privacyIDEA system.
+   Event Handlers are a mighty and complex tool to tweak the functioning of your privacyIDEA system.
 We recommend to test your definitions thoroughly to assure your expected outcome.